 Liverpool: M

-Machiavellian – Skelmersdale band (formed early06), feat; Kristov (b.1985) (voc) (ex Bloodworks, Soon To Be September), Ant Hurlock (b.1986) (bass) (ex In Pain Die), Nic (b.1986) (drms) (ex Wasp In The Attic), Chris (b.1983) (gtr) (ex Bloodworks), Ste (b.1987) (gtr) (ex Gammorah). (website)
+Skelmersdale extreme metal band (2006-2011), feat; Kristov (b.1985) (voc) (ex Bloodworks, Soon To Be September), Ant Hurlock (b.1986) (bass) (ex In Pain Die), Nic (b.1986) (drms) (ex Wasp In The Attic), Chris (b.1983) (gtr) (ex Bloodworks), Ste (b.1987) (gtr) (ex Gammorah).
+Released Demo 2006, Demo 2007 and The Impossibility of Death in the Minds of the Living (EP, on Year Of The Sun Records 2009) (bandcamp)

 Made For Jane – (1992-1996) mid 90’s guitar band.
-Rel dble sided single on Kool Tone, ‘Supa Red Intensa / Tycho’s Dream’ (Jan95) .
+Rel double sided single on Kool Tone, ‘Supa Red Intensa / Tycho’s Dream’ (Jan95) .
 Also rec 2nd single ‘Way Down Deep’ which was never released (rec Jan96).
 Also had songs on Kool Tone comps, ‘Mersey Killers’ & ‘A&R Heaven for Corporate Scum’.
 The band had lots of label interest over the years but it never quite happened for them, bizarrely 2 members were signed almost immediately after the band split and even recorded some old Made For Jane material.
 Started as a 5 piece but most settled line up was as a 4 piece feat; Joanna Harrison (voc), Tim Warriner (gtr) (later formed The Kings of Infinate Space while still with Made For Jane and signed to V2), Steve Doherty (drms) (later formed One Lady Owner and signed to Dedicated, now doing soundtracks inc.Master & Commander), Rob McLean (bass) (later Cicada Falls, Voover, Playhouse, Brownlow, No One’s Son and Mugstar), also ran Kool Tone Records and Head Trash fanzine, now freelance designer and amateur motorcycle racer!

 Magic Clock – band (early 90s) feat; Howie Payne (voc) (now of The Stands).
 Played The Picket & did a cover of The Monkees’ Stepping Stone.
 More info req’d